RISCV-on-Microsemi-FPGA/SoftConsole/Dhrystone/Readme.md

 The RISC-V HAL is available through Firmware catalog as well as the link below: https://github.com/RISCV-on-Microsemi-FPGA/Solutions/tree/master/Mi-V-Firmware

+##                            How to use this example
+This example project requires USB-UART interface to be connected to a host PC.
+The host PC must connect to the serial port using a terminal emulator such as HyperTerminal or PuTTY configured as follows:
+    - 115200 baud
+    - 8 data bits
+    - 1 stop bit
+    - no parity
+    - no flow control

+This example displays a message on HyperTerminal.
+Use the interactive use interface to give commands from HyperTerminal.

 ## Target hardware

 This example project is targeted at a SmartFusion2 M2S150 advanced development kit.